 NMDS analysis compressed site-specific seasonal community compositions to two ordination axes.
 The resulting stress coefficient was 0.13, indicating a sufficient goodness of fit and limited distortion.
 Fitting species as vectors within the ordination plot revealed that sand lance, herring, and silversides have the strongest associations with the ordination configuration (Fig. 7).
 Visualizing the total within sum of squares and average silhouette width for k in 1 to 20 clusters indicated the most support for k=3 clusters of similar community composition.
 ANOSIM confirmed a significant difference in community composition between these three clusters (r= 0.761, p < 0.0001).
-The average CPUE for each species in each cluster was calculated and visualized, which revealed that cluster A typically had high herring catch, cluster B had high silverside catch, and cluster B had generally low catch for all species (Fig. 7).
+The average CPUE for each species in each cluster was calculated and visualized, which revealed that cluster A typically had high herring catch, cluster B had generally low catch for all species, and cluster C had high silverside catch (Fig. 7).

 SIMPER analysis across clusters provided quantitative confirmation of this visual analysis.
 When comparing the composition of cluster A to cluster B, herring (p=0.001, Contribution=62.5%), sand lance (p=0.007, Contribution =12.4%), and green crabs (p=0.016, Contribution =3.9%) combined to contribute more than 90% of the dissimilarity.
 Winter flounder, Atlantic tomcod, and northern pipefish contributed smaller, but still significant, amounts of dissimilarity.
 Cluster A had higher average CPUE for all species identified as significantly contributing to dissimilarity except sand lance, which had higher average CPUE in cluster B. When comparing clusters A and C, only catch of silverside (p=0.002, Contribution=49.6%) and herring (p=0.017, Contribution=31.0%) had significant contributions to dissimilarity.
-Herring had a higher average CPUE in cluster A, and silverside had a higher average CPUE in cluster B. Dissimilarity between clusters B and C was driven by catch of silverside (p=0.001, Contribution=66.2%), mummichog (p=0.025, Contribution=12.4%), and bluefish (p=0.031, Contribution =0.09%).
+Herring had a higher average CPUE in cluster A, and silverside had a higher average CPUE in cluster C. Dissimilarity between clusters B and C was driven by catch of silverside (p=0.001, Contribution=66.2%), mummichog (p=0.025, Contribution=12.4%), and bluefish (p=0.031, Contribution =0.09%).
 All three of these species had higher average CPUE in cluster C as compared to cluster B.